Long Island Maids | Professional House Cleaning

 Should I use hot or cold water on stains?

-Can old set-in stains be removed?
+Can old set-in stains still be removed?